olive115/hw13/README.md

 Week 4: Present

 Challenges:
 I had lots of trouble getting the code right.
 I had to rewrite it several times and I realized I was often writing too much/writing things that were unnesacary.
-The arduino was became short circuited and it took me a
+The arduino was became short circuited and it took me a while to firgure out